hemachaitanya/ansible/ansibleqns.md

 • Push-Pull

 ###  Mention some list of sections that we mention in Playbook?
+play book is a collection of tasks

   #### 1. Target section
   * In this section, we mention the group name which contains either IP addresses or Hostnames of nodes.